prasadkothavale/raspberry-pi-zero-w-scripts/README.md

 ```

 ### internet_indicator.sh
-This script will set GPIO(4) output 1 if internet connection is not available else will set it 0
+This script pings `8.8.8.8` to check internet and sets GPIO(4) output 1 if internet connection is not available else will set it 0
 Usage: `sudo bash internet_indecator.sh <start|check>`
 ##### Setup crontab to schedule the script
 * Edit corntab config: `conrntab -e`